aptos-labs/aptos-core/developer-docs-site/docs/nodes/local-testnet/using-cli-to-run-a-local-testnet.md

 }
 ```

-From now on you should be able to add `--profile local` to commands to run them on the local testnet.
+From now on you should add `--profile local` to the commands to run them on the local testnet.

-## Creating & Funding accounts on the local testnet
+## Creating and funding accounts

-To create new accounts, I suggest using the instructions above with different profile names:
+To create new accounts on the local testnet, we recommend using the above instructions with different profile names:

 ```bash
 PROFILE=local
 aptos init --profile $PROFILE --rest-url http://localhost:8080 --faucet-url http://localhost:8081
 ```

 To fund accounts:

 ```bash
 aptos account fund --profile $PROFILE --account $PROFILE
 ```

 To create resource accounts:

 ```bash
 aptos account create-resource-account --profile $PROFILE --seed 1
 ```

 ## Publishing modules to the local testnet

 You can run any command by adding the `--profile $PROFILE` flag.
-In this case, we also use `$PROFILE` as the named
-address in the `HelloBlockchain` example.
+In this case, we also use `$PROFILE` as the named address in the `HelloBlockchain` example.

 ```bash
 aptos move publish --profile $PROFILE --package-dir /opt/git/aptos-core/aptos-move/move-examples/hello_blockchain --named-addresses HelloBlockchain=$PROFILE